-Oakland fire: what we know about the victims
+Warehouse fire: What we know about the victims

 (CNN)A budding musician.
 A truck-lover and bowling alley denizen.
 A singer whose adoring fans called him Nex Luguolo.
+A 17-year-old choir singer.

 These are among the 36 people who lost their lives Friday night in a fire at an Oakland, California, warehouse where an electronic dance party was being held.